 The GSMA eSIM group and 5GSTF would like to understand SA3’s intention to implement authentication and authorisation requirements for the UE for this movement or resource access to occur.

+Proposal: Reply to GSMA citing SA3’s intention to provide operators and enterprises to support access and resource control for network Slices based on slice specific authentication after primary authentication.

 Next Meetings